Mumbai City Tour

 Mumbai has emerged as the most attractive Indian city in the Asia Pacific region

 The name Mumbai has been derived from the name of the local Goddess called Mumbadevi.
 Mumbai has a rich past and cultural heritage.
-Originally it was a group of seven islands, and was a part of the Maurya Empire during the reign of Ashoka.
-Later it came under the control of many dynasties till the Silharas wrested the region in early 800s.
+Originally it was a group of seven islands and was a part of the Maurya Empire during the reign of Ashoka.
+Later it came under the control of many dynasties till the Silharas wrested the region in the early 800s.

 In 1343 AD, the region was captured by the Kingdom of Gujarat in whose possession it remained for the next 200 years.
 In 1543, the isles came under the control of the Portuguese and in 1661 ceded as dowry to Catherine de Braganza upon her marriage to Charles II of England.
-Charles II in turn leased the Island to the British East India Company who named it Bombay.
+Charles II, in turn, leased the island to the British East India Company who named it Bombay.

 Seeing the growth of the city, the British East India Company transferred their headquarters from Surat to Bombay.
 The foremost railway line in India was built between Thane and Bombay (VT) in 1861.
 After India achieved independence in 1947, Bombay presidency was reconstructed into Bombay state.
 In 1960, it became the capital of the newly created state of Maharashtra.

 Presently, it is the global financial, information, entertainment and industrial hub and has become the largest city of South Asia.

 1. Gateway of India